Back to all posts

 When you book a massage for your head, neck, and shoulders, you’re not just getting a simple rubdown.
 Your massage therapist has a whole toolkit of techniques they can use to address your specific needs, whether you’re looking for gentle relaxation or deep relief from stubborn knots.
 A great therapist will often blend several styles to create a customized experience just for you.
 Understanding these different approaches can help you communicate exactly what you’re looking for in your session.

-Swedish and Effleurage for Gentle Relaxation
+Gentle Relaxation with Swedish and Effleurage

 If your main goal is to unwind and melt away stress, Swedish massage techniques are your best friend.
 One of the core strokes is effleurage, which involves long, smooth, gliding movements applied with flat hands and fingers.
 This approach is fantastic for warming up your muscles and promoting a deep sense of calm.
 It also helps improve blood circulation and lymphatic flow, which can reduce swelling and clear out toxins.
 Think of it as the perfect starting point for any massage, easing you into a state of total relaxation before any deeper work begins.
 It’s a classic for a reason—it feels incredible and sets the stage for healing.